| AS one who strives a hill to climb,

 "Not Tibbs!" he cried---his tone became

-"Why, no," said I. "My proper name
+A shade or two less hearty--- "Why, no," said I. "My proper name

 Is Tibbets---" "Tibbets?"
 "Aye, the same."